 For more information, see the FTC publication: How To Dispute Credit Report Errors.

 Yes, there are steps you can take to correct mistakes on your credit reports.
 The first thing you need to do is get a copy of your credit reports, as explained above.
-Next, write a letter to the credit reporting agency that you believe has recorded a mistake, include a copy of your report and all documents that help prove what you explained in your letter.
+Next, write a letter to the credit reporting agency that you believe has recorded a mistake.
+Include a copy of your report and all documents that help prove what you explained in your letter.
 Remember to request that the item be removed or corrected.
 Keep copies and verification that you sent the letter, like a return receipt, certified mail receipt, or copy of the envelope.
 Additionally, the reporting agencies are required to review your report and your allegation of error.
 If they agree a mistake was made, you may request that they send the correct information to all individuals that requested your credit report.
-Finally you need to write the organization that has provide the credit companies with the incorrect information and explain to them that they are reporting mistaken information to the credit reporting agencies and how you would like them to resolve the issue.
+Finally, you need to write the organization that has provide the credit companies with the incorrect information and explain to them that they are reporting mistaken information to the credit reporting agencies and how you would like them to resolve the issue.
+Visit the FTC website for more information about disputing mistakes on credit reports.

 If your employer has decided to take adverse action against you, such as firing you or denying you a promotion, or a reassignment, because of your credit report, it must provide you with an “adverse action notice,” containing the following information: